-- (c) if paragraph (a) applies-prepare a statement of his or her concerns, attach to the statement the material, or copies of the material, on which his or her opinion was based and send the statement and attached documents to the appropriate body or bodies referred to in subsection (3); or - (d) if paragraph (b) applies-send the statement and attached documents received from the Committee or Authority to the appropriate body or bodies referred to in subsection (3). - (3) The appropriate body or bodies for the purposes of paragraphs (2)(c) and (d) are the body or bodies specified by the regulations.
+- (c) if paragraph (a) applies-prepare a statement of his or her concerns, attach to the statement the material, or copies of the material, on which his or her opinion was based and send the statement and attached documents to the appropriate body or bodies referred to in subsection (3); or - (d) if paragraph (b) applies-send the statement and attached documents received from the Committee or Authority to the appropriate body or bodies referred to in subsection (3). - (3) The appropriate body or bodies for the purposes of paragraphs (2)(c) and (d) are the body or bodies specified by the regulations. - (4) This section applies as if a reference in this section to a practitioner included a reference to a person who has been a practitioner.

-Division 6 Provisions relating to the Director, Associate Directors, Panel members, staff and consultants, the Determining Authority and the provision of services to a Committee or the Authority
+Part VAA The Professional Services Review Scheme Division 6 Provisions relating to the Director, Associate Directors, Panel members, staff and consultants, the Determining Authority and the provision of services to a Committee or the Authority